OAllanFernando/next-quick-start/README.md

 ## Covered topics in every chapter

+# 1 - Exploring the project

+# 2 - CSS styling
+- How to add a global CSS file to your application.

+- Two different ways of styling: Tailwind and CSS modules.

+- How to conditionally add class names with the clsx utility package.

+# 3 - Optimizing Fonts and Images
+- How to add custom fonts with next/font.

+- How to add images with next/image.

+- How fonts and images are optimized in Next.js.

+# 4 - Creating Layouts and Pages
+- Create the dashboard routes using file-system routing.

+- Understand the role of folders and files when creating new route segments.

+- Create a nested layout that can be shared between multiple dashboard pages.

+- Understand what colocation, partial rendering, and the root layout are.

+# 5 - Navigating Between Pages
+- How to use the next/link component.

+- How to show an active link with the usePathname() hook.

+- How navigation works in Next.js.

+# 6 - Setting Up Your Database
+- Push your project to GitHub.

+- Set up a Vercel account and link your GitHub repo for instant previews and deployments.

+- Create and link your project to a Postgres database.

+- Seed the database with initial data.

+# 7 -  Fetching Data
+- Learn about some approaches to fetching data: APIs, ORMs, SQL, etc.

+- How Server Components can help you access back-end resources more securely.

+- What network waterfalls are.

+- How to implement parallel data fetching using a JavaScript Pattern.

+# 8 - Static and Dynamic Rendering
+- What static rendering is and how it can improve your application's performance.

+- What dynamic rendering is and when to use it.

+- Different approaches to make your dashboard dynamic.

+- Simulate a slow data fetch to see what happens.

+# 9 - Streaming
+- What streaming is and when you might use it.

+- How to implement streaming with loading.tsx and Suspense.

+- What loading skeletons are.

+- What route groups are, and when you might use them.

+- Where to place Suspense boundaries in your application.

+# 10 - Partial Prerendering (Optional)
+- What Partial Prerendering is.

+- How Partial Prerendering works.

+# 11 - Adding Search and Pagination
+- Learn how to use the Next.js APIs: searchParams, usePathname, and useRouter.

+- Implement search and pagination using URL search params.

+# 12 - Mutating Data
+- What React Server Actions are and how to use them to mutate data.

+- How to work with forms and Server Components.

+- Best practices for working with the native formData object, including type validation.

+- How to revalidate the client cache using the revalidatePath API.

+- How to create dynamic route segments with specific IDs.

+# 13 - Handling Errors
+- How to use the special error.tsx file to catch errors in your route segments, and show a fallback UI to the user.

+- How to use the notFound function and not-found file to handle 404 errors (for resources that don’t exist).

 # 14 - Improving accessibility
 - How to use eslint-plugin-jsx-a11y with Next.js to implement accessibility best practices.